alexharri/website/posts/canvas-to-ascii.md

 [ascii]: https://en.wikipedia.org/wiki/ASCII

-ASCII contains [95 printable characters][printable_characters] which we can use.
+ASCII contains [95 printable characters][printable_characters] that we can use.
 Let's start off by rendering the following image containing a white circle using those ASCII characters:

 <AsciiScene width={360} minWidth={360} height={360} viewMode="canvas">
   <Scene2D scene="circle" />
 </AsciiScene>

 ASCII art is (almost) always rendered using a [monospace][monospace] font.
-Since every character in a monospace font is equally wide and tall we can split the image into a grid.
+Since every character in a monospace font is equally wide and tall, we can split the image into a grid.
 Each grid cell will contain a single ASCII character.

 [printable_characters]: https://www.ascii-code.com/characters/printable-characters
 [monospace]: https://en.wikipedia.org/wiki/Monospaced_font

 The image with the circle is $360 \times 360$ pixels.
-For the ASCII grid I'll pick a row height of $24$ pixels and a column width of $20$ pixels.
+For the ASCII grid, I'll pick a row height of $24$ pixels and a column width of $20$ pixels.
 That splits the canvas into $15$ rows and $18$ columns -- an $18 \times 15$ grid:

 <AsciiScene width={360} minWidth={360} height={360} fontSize={20} rowHeight={24} columnWidth={20} viewMode="transparent" hideAscii showGrid offsetAlign="left">
   <Scene2D scene="circle" />